mattzipan/daily-dev-tips/src/pages/posts/creating-a-sidebar-layout-in-nextjs-with-tailwind.md

 > Note: Don't forget to import `import Link from 'next/link';`

-The last thing we want to add is an active page.
-This should look slightly different so users can quickly see which page they are on.
+Finally, we want to add an *active page*.
+An active page should look slightly different, so the viewer sees on which page they are.

-For this, let's import the router and define a router variable.
+To create the active page, let's import the router and define a router variable.

 ```js
 import { useRouter } from 'next/router';